Royal Literary Fund Fellows

 Do you need help with academic writing?

-If so then you can book an appointment with one of the Royal Literary Fund Fellows in English.
-The Fellows are are available by office appointment to help all members of the University – undergraduates and postgraduates alike – with queries and problems relating to the practical aspects of writing.
+If so then you can book an appointment with one of the Royal Literary Fund Fellows.
+The Fellows are available by office appointment to help all members of the University – undergraduates and postgraduates alike – with queries and problems relating to the practical aspects of writing.